marisacasillas/chatterlab/D2M2022/Casillas-D2M-Winter2022-Syllabus.md

 * Laptops out:
 	* in-line reference addition demo
 	* <span style="color:orange">add two in-line numerical references, one figure reference, and one table reference to your rmd. note this means you need to have code chunks that generate numbers, a figure, and a table to refer to!</span>
-* Group share: Current .rmd, goals for final version, and troubleshooting

 ## Final deadline (Tuesday, 15 March 2022)
 Scientific report due